-'Yankee Go Home' Says Maduro, As Political Crisis Takes Hold In Venezuela
+'Yankee Go Home,' Says Maduro, As Political Crisis Takes Hold In Venezuela

 The South American countries of Argentina, Brazil, Chile, Colombia, Ecuador, Paraguay and Peru have all declared their support for Guaidó, the BBC reports.
 Canada also voiced support for the opposition leader.

-Britain's foreign secretary called Guaidó "the right person" to lead and said Maduro is not the country's "legitimate" leader, but he stopped shy of recognizing Guaidó as president.
+Britain's foreign secretary, Jeremy Hunt, called Guaidó "the right person" to lead and said Maduro is not the country's "legitimate" leader, but he stopped shy of recognizing Guaidó as president.

 But Russia, which counts Venezuela as its closest ally in Latin America, has rallied behind Maduro.
 Russian President Vladimir Putin spoke by phone with Maduro, the Kremlin press service said Thursday, and "stressed that destructive outside interference grossly violated the fundamental norms of international law."

 Russian Prime Minister Dmitry Medvedev suggested consideration of what Americans would do if the tables were turned.
 "Just imagine for a moment how the American people would react to the news the budget crisis (shutdown) has produced a situation in which, say, the speaker of the House of Representatives has declared himself a new president," Medvedev wrote on Facebook, according to Russian news service TASS.
-"And how would the existing US president react?"
+"And how would the existing U.S. president react?"

 Mexico, which itself has a new president, released a statement of "non-intervention" — which essentially means support for the Maduro regime.
-And Cuba's foreign ministry said it was backing Maduro against a "coup d'état" to impose "a servile government under orders from the United States," according to The Associated Press.
+And Cuba's foreign ministry said it was backing Maduro against a "coup d'état" to impose "a servile government under orders from the United States," according to the AP.

-Turkish President Recep Tayyip Erdogan said he was shocked at the Trump administration's move to back Guaidó, and reiterated his support of Maduro, the news service reports.
+Turkish President Recep Tayyip Erdogan said he was shocked at the Trump administration's move to back Guaidó and reiterated his support of Maduro, the news service reports.

 At least 16 people have died in the recent protests, according to the Venezuelan Observatory of Social Conflict.

 More than 3 million Venezuelans have fled the country to escape shortages and hyperinflation.
-Most have gone to Colombia, Ecuador, Peru and Brazil.
+Most have gone to Colombia, Ecuador, Peru or Brazil.

 Oil prices rose on Thursday, following U.S. signals that it may sanction Venezuela, a member of OPEC.